Try our custom LLM ECOChat

 1. Prepare your content for international audiences

-The first step in crafting content that’s ready for digital marketing purposes across multiple languages is ensuring that it’s adaptable from the get-go.
+The first step in crafting content ready for digital marketing across multiple languages is ensuring that it’s adaptable from the get-go.
 Always create digital marketing content with a global audience in mind.
-This means writing blogs, emails, posts and website content with a simple sentence structure and avoiding idiomatic language and culture-specific words.
+This means writing blogs, emails, posts, and website content with a simple sentence structure and avoiding idiomatic language and culture-specific words.
 This will help reduce the number of edits and changes translators will have to make when localizing the content.

 1. Take advantage of innovation